jeronimomaths/jeronimomaths.github.io/index.md

 In September 2024, I completed my PhD at the Karlsruhe Institute of Technology in Germany under the supervision of [Claudio Llosa Isenrich](https://www.math.kit.edu/user/llosa/index.html).
 In 2020 I completed my Master's at the University of Bonn under the supervision of [Ursula Hamenstädt](https://www.math.uni-bonn.de/people/ursula/).
 Before that I obtained my Bachelor's at the National Autonomous University of Mexico (UNAM).

-My research is in geometric group theory.
-I am mainly interested in the asymptotic geometry of non-positive curved groups and other interesting classes of groups such as nilpotent groups.
-In particular, I have spent some time thinking about filling functions and finiteness properties of groups.
+My research is on geometric group theory.
+In particular, I am interested in ideas involving combinatorial algebra, topology, and geometry for the study of infinite groups.
+My work includes exploring topics such as filling functions of groups —specifically their Dehn functions—, the larges cale geometry of nilpotent groups, and the automorphism groups of right-angled Artin groups.

 Here is my <a href="newtemplate/CV_GarciaMejia.pdf">CV</a>.